Kristina01111000/Drws_site/README.md

 For quick minutes page take a screenshot of the playlist and make it hot Make the forms online have a 1 - 5 slider, patients would grade certain issues in that context, he will send it to me wpforms, history form, patient narrative, volunteers for an exercise study, reasonably well-functioning seniors

--> he sent an email for the nutrition page
 -> finish health history form ->>>> waiting on feedback